grscheller/neovim-notes/AdvTradViCommands.md

 Like a mark, the cursor is also a "zero-width" entity between the highlighted character and the preceding character.
 If the mark is before the cursor in the file, the selection does not contain the highlighted character.
-Just like the behavior of the `yb` *Normal Mode* command.
+Just like the behavior of the `yb` *normal mode* command.

 ---